Great Gift Ideas in my Italy Gift Guide or My Amazon store!

 Now, since work has picked up considerably, many mornings we can’t all go together, but a mysterious magnetic tractor beam (yes, very similar to the Death Star) sucks me in the doorway as I walk by the bar anyway.
 I enter cautiously, aware of my solitude.

 “MAROCCHINO??” the bar worker’s voice carried over the twenty other people in the bar.
 He knows what I need.
 “O VUOI ASPETTARE?”
-No, I don’t want to wait for the others.
+No, I don’t want to wait for the others to arrive for breakfast.
 JUST GIVE IT TO ME!
 I take my place at the bar, avoiding eye contact with others but focused on the coffee machine, like a junkie trying to get his fix.

 It takes sooooooooo long, yet I know he’s making mine first since I’m now…a regular.
 I watch his hands.
 Coffee, a bit of cacao, froth and then a little more cacao on top.
 He sets it in front of me and my pores breathe a sigh of relief.